The Stone Forest and the legend of Ashima

 The morning after we wake up at five and take a shower being careful to do not disturb the bats that are still sleeping on the stalactites.
 At 5:50 we check out and walk through the 200 meters that separate us from the park… I admit I’m curious about the “Stone Forest”, oxymorons never fail to intrigue me.

-WE pay the 150 kuai at the entry and wake up the guardian (poor, it’s not even six am).
+We pay the 150 kuai at the entry and wake up the guardian (poor, it’s not even six am).
 While he gets our tickets he stares us as to say:

 However, the more we enter the forest the more I feel like we are in a magic place and I expect anytime the seven dwarfs to come out from under a stone…